the-solipsist/talks/2017_12_27_-_jabber_xmpp_the_past_the_presence_and_the_future.md

 * small changes to XEP
 * *Read to this point* UI

 Note: Conversations has had chat markers in 1:1 chats for a while now.
-Chat markers signal the other party that the contact has read up to a certain point in a conversation but can also be used to remove a pending notification on one device if the messages have been read on another device.
+Chat markers signal to the other party that the contact has read up to a certain point in a conversation but can also be used to remove a pending notification on one device if the messages have been read on another device.

 About a month ago I also implemented this for group chats.
 The »has read up to this point« UI has the benefit over the »blue checkmark« logic found in WhatsApp that you can also see if people in a group chat have read other messages.
 In WhatsApp this only works for messages you have sent yourself.